The Allen - Spruce Kudu

 Click here to find out how this leather should be treated.

 Have a question before, during or after your purchase?
 Reach out to us at firstname.lastname@example.org and we would be happy to assist you.

-Construction – Goodyear welted with natural cork and shank
+Construction – Goodyear welted with natural cork and steel shank

-Upper – Genuine Kudu leather tanned by CF Stead
+Upper – Genuine kudu leather from C.F.
+Stead

 Welt – Vegetable tanned leather

 Midsole – Vegetable tanned leather